 SPRING is another transition period when the big bass are driven by warming waters and longer days to make the migration to shallow spawning areas.
 This will be done along edges again with cover and a food source with deep water nearby for a sense of safety such as channel bends, junctions or saddles.
 During this time bass will become somewhat territorial and a jerkbait is a good lure choice that stays in the strike zone longer.
 Look for water that warms faster such as northern shorelines during this period.
 The first bass you may catch will be the males searching and making beds while the bigger females can be found out at the first break.
 We have read articles by former fisheries biologist stating the big females may go onto the beds even at night, lay eggs and move back out into deeper water.
 This may explain why so many of those bigger females are not caught and why I have always thought spawning during new & full moons can take place during the overnight major period.

 As SUMMER arrives with hot water temps, the big bass move out to deep water structures such as humps, flooded timber or along a main channel and to make it even better yet, there needs to be some cover or sunken brush.
 Fish are more scattered now and the bigger fish will feed during low-light conditions.
 We find the crankbait to be a productive lure and this is a time we like some wind to help break up light penetration while keeping us cool too.
 Also try bouncing your bait off the stumps or other cover to get those reaction strikes.

-Hope this helps and please visit us at www.larrysfishinghole.com for Fishing Reports, Product Reviews, Events, Tips, our Classified section or check us on Facebook for some of our fish photos.
+Hope this helps and please visit us at www.larrysfishinghole.com for Fishing Reports, Product Reviews, Events, Tips, our Items For Sale page or check us on Facebook for some of our fish photos.